 What is “Mokume Gane” jewellery?

-The most striking Mokume Gane rings are formed from combinations of contrasting metal colours, for example, yellow gold with a white or grey metal such as silver, platinum or palladium.
-As all our Mokume Gane jewellery is made to order, we are able to combine any metals you like, and manufacture any jewellery you like – from wedding bands to earrings, bangles or pendants.
+The most striking pieces of jewellery are formed from combinations of contrasting metal colours.
+As a result, yellow gold with a white or grey metal such as silver, platinum or palladium will look beautiful.
+Because all our Mokume Gane jewellery is made to order, we are able to combine any metals you like, and consquently manufacture any jewellery you want.
+This includes wedding bands, earrings, bangles and pendants.
+The only limitation is your budget; the more metals and the more expensive the metals are that you choose, the more expensive the item of jewellery will be.